KarthikVicky96/KarthikVicky96/README.md

 - 👋 Hi, I’m @ Karthik Sivanur
-- 👀 I’m interested in Everything
+- 👀 I’m interested in Fantasies
 - 🌱 I’m currently work in IT sector
 - 💞️ I’m looking to collaborate on learning and automate taks and make life easier
 - 📫 You can reach me @ karthiksivanur301096@gmail.com

 <!---